cavo789/blog/blog/2023/11/04/docker-joomla/index.md

 ## Using phpmyadmin

 Alongside Joomla and MySQL, it would be useful to have access to the database of your Joomla website.
-Can we use f.i. *phpmyadmin* or *Adminer*  or *pgadmin* (for PostgreSQL) or ... ?
+Can we use f.i. *phpmyadmin*, *Adminer*  or *pgadmin* (for PostgreSQL) or ... ?

 The answer is, yes, of course.